Arlind291/Mini-Project/README.md

 ![r](https://user-images.githubusercontent.com/38404897/164546894-ed481381-f856-47cd-9c7a-c8a7cc7f4a85.PNG)

-The program is developed by using hashmaps to store the characters as keys and morse codes as values, and two methods to do the translations.
+The program is developed by using hashmaps to store the characters as keys and morse codes as values, and two methods to do the translations for both cases english->morse and morse->english.